FWU-DE/licence-connect/doc/architecture-decision-records/0006-odrl-standard-and-mapping.md

 As LC focuses on the transmission of licences and not additional meta information, we aim for a minimal set of data required for licensing.
 In order to provide a generic API, LC will map them to a standard.

-For this, the [ODRL standard](https://www.w3.org/TR/odrl-model/) has been selected as it's used by [schulconnex](https://schulconnex.de/).
+For this, the [ODRL standard](https://www.w3.org/TR/odrl-model/) has been selected as documented in ADR-5.

 An example for a set policy taken from the ODRL spec looks like this: